loathers/crimbo/README.md

 `crimbo turns=10`

-You can specify which zone to adventure in, default rotates on availability.
+You must specify which island to adventure in.

-`crimbo zone=bar`
+`crimbo island=easter`
-`crimbo zone=cottage`
+`crimbo island=stpatricksday`
-`crimbo zone=foundry`
+`crimbo island=veteransday`

-You can specify an affiliation which affects the monsters you encounter.
+`crimbo island=thanksgiving`

-`crimbo affiliation=elves`
+`crimbo island=christmas`

-`crimbo affiliation=pirates`
+You can also specify two islands, separated by commas _if you have the miniature crystal ball_:

-`crimbo affiliation=none`
+`crimbo island=stpatricksday,veteransday`

-Use the help argument for more details.
+Use the help argument for more details and other options.

 `crimbo help`